unibas-tilics/tilics/articles/article-114-why-uptime-matters.md

 reset to zero.
 The time the computer is not running is called **downtime**.

-When running a service, such as a website, we want it to be available at all times.
-This means that the server the website is running on has to be available all the time.
-However, computers sometimes crash, and also need to be updated from time to time, which usually involves a reboot.
-Thus, a high uptime is a sign for a highly available service.
+When running a **service**, such as a website, we want it to be available at all times.
+This means that the **server** the website is running on has to be available all the time.
+As a high uptime means that a server has been running a long time without interruption, it can indicate that the provided services are also available with few interruptions.

-To work around this conflict between availability and the need to update, we can distribute a service over multiple servers, thereby providing redundancy.
-This allows us to take a single server offline, while keeping the services running, focussing on **service uptime** rather than **server uptime**.
 <!-- END BODY -->